Skip to content

 When Should Ottawa Homeowners Replace Windows?

-Consider replacement if:
+You should consider replacement if:

-• Windows are older than 20 years
+• Windows are more than 20 years old

-• Drafts or moisture issues are present
+• Drafts or moisture issues persist

-• Condensation forms between panes
+• Condensation forms between glass panes

-• Heating or cooling bills are rising
+• Heating or cooling costs continue to rise

 • Frames are damaged or warped